-Rasuvo is a manually-triggered auto-injector intended for subcutaneous use under the guidance and supervision of a physician.
+Otrexup is an auto-injector intended for subcutaneous use under the guidance and supervision of a physician.

-Patients may self-inject with Rasuvo if a physician determines that it is appropriate, if they have received proper training in how to prepare and administer the correct dose, and if they receive medical follow-up, as necessary.
+Patients may self-inject with Otrexup if a physician determines that it is appropriate, if they have received proper training in how to prepare and administer the correct dose, and if they receive medical follow-up, as necessary.
+A trainer device is available for training purposes.